WTCL-LD: Sale to Gray and Telemundo affiliation

 Murray Hill Broadcasting sold WLFM-LD to WOIO and WUAB owner Gray Television on July 29, 2021, for $1.65 million, which the FCC approved on September 13.
 Shortly thereafter, Gray announced WLFM-LD would adopt the WTCL call sign and join Telemundo on January 1, 2022; prior to this, Cleveland was the largest market in the United States not to have a dedicated Telemundo affiliate.
 The new station would also have evening newscasts in Spanish produced by WOIO, the first such newscasts to be broadcast in the Cleveland market, as Univision-owned WQHS-DT only carries remotely-produced news briefs.
 WOIO previously produced a daily Spanish-language newscast, Al Día, for their website, social media and OTT services, but was suspended due to the COVID-19 pandemic; WOIO retained both Al Día reporters and planned to hire two additional bilingual reporters.

 WLFM-LD was renamed WTCL-LP on October 15, 2021, and adopted the -LD suffix on August 5, 2022.

-Technical information
+Technical information and subchannels

-Subchannels

-The station's digital signal is multiplexed:
+WTCL-LD transmits from a tower in Parma, Ohio.
+WTCL's reach is extended by two translators: WOHZ-CD, licensed to Canton, Ohio, which transmits from a tower in northeast Canton; and low-power W28FG-D, licensed to Akron, Ohio, which transmits from a tower in Copley Township, Ohio.
+All three stations carry the same multiplexed signal: